apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/datasources`

-Returns a list of datasource names found in the cluster.
+Returns a list of datasource names found in the cluster as seen by the coordinator.
+This view is updated every [`druid.coordinator.period`](../configuration/index.html#coordinator-operation).

-This method reads from the server view held by the coordinator that is updated every [`druid.coordinator.period`](../configuration/index.html#coordinator-operation), whereas `/druid/coordinator/v1/metadata/datasources` reads from metadata database.

 * `/druid/coordinator/v1/datasources?simple`